amzn/xfer/finite_ntk/README.md

 We'd like to thank Max Balandat for providing us a cleaned version of the malaria data files from [Balandat et al, 2019](https://arxiv.org/abs/1910.06403) and Jacob Gardner and Marc Finzi for help with the Fisher vector products.

 The Malaria Global Atlas data file can be downloaded at: https://wjmaddox.github.io/assets/data/malaria_df.hdf5

+## Authors
+Wesley Maddox